 (14b)

-Based on the idea of Monte Carlo method, a total of 500 numerical simulations are performed to describe the stochastics of the CWI at each speed.
-The results with normal speed v=300km/h are analysed firstly.
-Then the results with speed upgrade are evaluated.
+Based on the idea of the Monte Carlo method, a total of 500 numerical simulations are performed to describe the stochastics of the CWI at each speed.
+The results with normal speed v=300 km/h are analysed first.
+Then, the results with speed upgrades are evaluated.

 Statistical analysis with normal speed

 The contact force statistics of 500 simulations are displayed in two ways.
-The first one is the boxplot, which illustrates the dispersion and fluctuation of the results.
-The other one is the PDF which describes the probability of each value appearing.
-To facilitate the comparison, the ideal results without CWI are denoted by red dash-dot lines in each figure.
-The results of contact force standard deviation are shown in Fig. 16.
+The first is the boxplot, which illustrates the dispersion and fluctuation of the results.
+The other is the PDF, which describes the probability of the appearance of each value.
+To facilitate the comparison, the ideal results without CWI are denoted by red dashed-dotted lines in each figure.
+The results for the contact force standard deviation are shown in Fig. 16.
 The ideal without CWI is 31.13 N. The presence of CWI causes the dispersion of .
-The biggest reaches 35.15 N, and the smallest value is only 30.33 N, which is even better than the ideal one.
-It is also seen that 87% of resultant with CWI are worse than the ideal one, while 14% results are better.
+The largest reaches 35.15 N, and the smallest value is only 30.33 N, which is even better than the ideal value.
+It is also seen that 87% of the resultant with CWI are worse than the ideal case, while 14% of the results are better.